ros-workshop/course/README.md

 + Visualising a robot in Gazebo

 ### Quick Check
-At the end of the first week you should be able to answer these questions:
+At the end of the Part 1, you should be able to answer these questions:
 1. What's a `node` and a `topic`?
 2. Have you recorded a bag file, and what does the `rosbag play --clock` parameter do?
 3. Have you used `rqt_graph` to check what topics a node is subscribed to?